 The American Academy of Family Physicians recommends staying away from nickel and brass.
 Instead, opt for 14-carat gold or surgical-grade steel for your piercing stud.

-If you’re unsure if your symptoms are due to an infection or allergy, make an appointment with your doctor.
+If you’re unsure if your symptoms are due to an infection or allergy, make an appointment with your primary care provider.
 They will examine your piercing, ask you questions about it, and recommend the best course of action.

-If your minor piercing infection doesn’t start getting better within a few days, see a doctor.
+If your minor piercing infection doesn’t start getting better within a few days, see your provider.

-You’ll also want to see a doctor if you experience any of the following symptoms:
+You’ll also want to see your provider if you experience any of the following symptoms: